eventql/eventql/doc/internals/replication.md

 In the steady case, where there is only one leader creating new segments and we have a perfect, unoforked chain, each new segment that any node sees will always be based on the last one it has seen.
-In this case, we can simply store the new segment on disk and add it to our local segment list without ever looking at the data.
+In this case, we can simply store the new segment on disk, add it to our local segment list and change the root segment id to the id of the new segment without ever looking at the data.
 This is extremely cheap.
 We could potentially add millions of rows with a metadata operation (adding the segment entry) that takes milliseconds.
 We will call this operation "fast forward" from now on.

 However, when we receive a segment that is not based on the latest segment we have seen, we cannot fast forward it.
 Note that this case does not only happen